qst0/ft_libgfx/README.md

 ## MiniLibX

-The keystone of the graphics branch at 42 is MiniLibX Besides some old videos on intra, you are given the source and the man pages to figure it out.
+The keystone of the graphics branch at 42 is learning to use MiniLibX

+Besides some old videos on intra, you are given the source and the man pages to figure it out.

 Let's demystify the man pages.